MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 15. Select your new watchlist.
 On the right tab, select **View in Log Analytics**.

-16. The following KQL statement is automatically executed with the results displayed.
+16. You can now use the _GetWatchlist('HighValueHosts') in your own KQL statements to access the list.
+The column to reference would be *Hostname*.

 ```KQL
 _GetWatchlist('HighValueHosts')
 ```

 >**Note:** It could take a couple of minutes for the import to complete.
 You can continue with the following task and come back later to run this command.

-    You can now use the _GetWatchlist('HighValueHosts') in your own KQL statements to access the list.
-The column to reference would be *Hostname*.

 17. Close the *Logs* window by selecting the 'x' in the top-right and click **OK** to discard the unsaved edits.